zhongyuan0/zhongyuan0.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
+Hi, Stanger!
+I’m Zhongyuan (you can also call me Jowan or ZY), an incoming Assistant Professor at Hitotsubashi University.
+I successfully defended his PhD in Management at the City University of Hong Kong in January 2026.
+My research sits at the intersection of organization theory, entrepreneurship and strategy, with a particular focus on the concept of authenticity.
+Empirically, my work centres on the arts and cultural industries, including film, painting, and other cultural fields.

 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.